as published in Law360

 Still other states have their own specific rules for meal-and-entertainment deductions.
 For example, New Jersey and New York both apply new rules to C corporations, for example, while S corporations and partnerships can still claim the 100% meals and entertainment.

 Changes will continue in states that adopt the Internal Revenue Code as of a fixed date.
-In addition, with certain federal provisions that sunset in 2026, such as employee cafeteria and de minimus meals now deductible at 50%, there will be changes at both the deferral and state level even with no new action from congress.
+In addition, with certain federal provisions that sunset in 2026, such as employee cafeteria and de minimus meals now deductible at 50%, there will be changes at both the federal and state level even with no new action from congress.

 All this means that organizations need to stay on top of changes at the federal and state level to ensure expenses are properly tracked, deducted and budgeted for.